maillouxc/Fallout-4-Terminal/README.md

 I'm doing this as an exercise to build my own skills, especially with technologies that I haven't worked with before.
 It's my first programming project in a while, and my first one on GitHub, and it may take me a while to get it up and running.

-Since the majority of my programming life has been spent split between the Java world, I figured I'd try to create this in C# so I could learn what life is like on the .NET framework side of things.
+Since the majority of my programming life has been spent in the Java world, I figured I'd try to create this in C# so I could learn what life is like on the .NET framework side of things.
 Naturally, this means I'm learning the language as I'm building the project, so a lot of my commits will undoubtedly be to undo things I previously did as I wrestle with an unfamiliar language trying to discover the best way to do everything.